MISP/misp-website/content/blog/MISP-airgap.md

 LXD is pivotal in MISP airgap for several reasons:
 1. **Facilitates Creation and Management of Containers:** LXD allows for the creation and management of isolated MISP instances and their databases in containers, ensuring each instance is self-contained and secure.
-2. **Enables Container Image Creation:** LXD's functionality includes the ability to create container images making the movable betwen different systems.
+2. **Enables Container Image Creation:** LXD's functionality includes the ability to create container images making the movable between different systems.
 This is crucial in air-gapped environments where downloading images directly from the internet is not an option.

 ## Using MISP airgap to deploy MISP to air-gapped Environments